NaThReeK04/code-review-agent/README.md

 An autonomous code review system that uses AI to analyze GitHub pull requests.
 It implements a goal-oriented agent that can:

 - Fetch PR metadata and diffs from GitHub
 - Plan and execute a multi-step review process
 - Run asynchronously using Celery workers
 - Expose a clean FastAPI HTTP API for developers
 - Return structured, machine-readable feedback for each file and issue

-**Tech stack:** FastAPI, Celery, Redis/PostgreSQL, LangChain/Agent framework, Ollama (llama3) or LLM API, Docker, pytest
+**Tech stack:** FastAPI, Celery, Redis, MySQL, LangChain/Agent framework, Ollama (llama3.2) or LLM API, Docker, pytest

 ---